-Key audit matter How the matter was addressed in our audit Refer to Note 11 of the financial report.
-Our audit procedures, amongst others, included: The Group holds investments in associates accounted for using the equity method.
-Evaluating management's assessment of whether significant influence existed.
-The classification of each asset as an associate and measurement thereof is a key audit matter due to: Agreeing the Group's share of associate losses to the audited financial reports of the Associates and assessing the adequacy of the disclosures. the level of judgement management were required to make in assessing the classification of the investment; the significance of the closing balance; the significance of the share of loss of associates and impairment expense.
-Reviewing the financial information of the associate including assessing whether the accounting policies of the associates were consistent with DGR Global Limited.
-Recalculating the impairment recorded by reference to the fair value of the investments based on quoted prices in active markets.
-Reviewing the adequacy of the disclosures of in the financial report.
+Our audit procedures, amongst others, included:

+- Evaluating management's assessment of whether significant influence existed. - Agreeing the Group's share of associate losses to the audited financial reports of the Associates and assessing the adequacy of the disclosures. - Reviewing the financial information of the associate including assessing whether the accounting policies of the associates were consistent with DGR Global Limited. - Recalculating the impairment recorded by reference to the fair value of the investments based on quoted prices in active markets. - Reviewing the adequacy of the disclosures of in the financial report.